Sanremo Music Festival 2024: Calls for Gaza war ceasefire

-During the festival, contestants Dargen D'Amico and Ghali made statements calling for a ceasefire in the Gaza war, with the latter publicly calling to "stop the genocide" after his performance in the final.
-In a tweet, the Israeli ambassador to Italy, Alon Bar, accused Ghali of "exploiting the festival's stage to spread hate and provocations", adding that the musical event could have been instead an occasion to express solidarity with the victims of the Nova music festival massacre.
-In turn, Ghali received praise by the president of the Association of Palestinians in Italy, Mohammad Hannoun, during a demonstration in the artist's home city of Milan.
+During the festival, contestants Dargen D'Amico and Ghali made statements calling for a ceasefire in the Gaza war.
+With the Ghali publicly calling to "stop the genocide" after his performance in the final and D'Amico stating: “there are children under the bombs, without water and without food.
+Our silence is co-responsibility.”
+In a tweet, the Israeli ambassador to Italy, Alon Bar, accused Ghali of "exploiting the festival's stage to spread hate and provocations", adding that the musical event could have been instead an occasion to express solidarity with the victims of the Nova music festival massacre.While the statement by Ghali was viewed by some as controversial, it also received praise by the president of the Association of Palestinians in Italy, Mohammad Hannoun, during a demonstration in the artist's home city of Milan Hannoun thanked the rapper "for his clear words against extermination".
 The following day, live on the show Domenica in hosted by Mara Venier, Ghali responded to Bar's accusation by recalling his long personal history of speaking out on such topics, pointing out that "this thing has been going on for a while" and claiming that "terror politics" prevents people from freely calling for peace.
 Shortly after, Venier read out a statement by RAI's CEO Roberto Sergio with an expression of his "heartfelt and staunch" solidarity to "the people of Israel and the Jewish community".

 In response, pro-Palestinian demonstrations broke out between 13 and 17 February outside RAI's production centres of Naples, where a number of protesters were injured in clashes with the police; Turin, where glass bottles, eggs and smoke bombs were thrown; and Milan; as well as outside the broadcaster's general headquarters in Rome and its regional offices in Bari, Bologna, Bolzano, Cagliari, Cosenza, Florence, Genoa, Palermo, Perugia, Pescara, Trento, Trieste and Venice.
 (Note: Attributed to multiple references:) Sergio was preemptively put under guard following threats.

 Amadeus responded to Bar's comments by stating that "any war in the world must be stopped" and adding that the competing artists sent messages of "peace, freedom of thought, racial equality, values", in line with the "inclusive" spirit of the festival.
 Employees at RAI released a joint statement distancing themselves from Sergio's "use of corporate media to convey personal ideas and political or human affiliations", judging his message as "one-sided" and "kneeled to Israeli diplomacy"; the statement quoted D'Amico and Ghali's original calls.
 Lega Nord senator Alessandro Morelli, serving as governmental undersecretary, suggested the implementation of banning orders for artists who make "political propaganda" on public television, similarly to the ones in place under Italian law for people who disrupt sporting events; following heavy criticism, including by Sanremo entrant Fiorella Mannoia, Morelli stated that his proposal was meant as a "provocation", while defending his position over the artists' use of public platforms.